Long Live the King, Baby!

 They always had a driver.
 No rock star was supposed to drive.
 So they loaded up the cars with a ton of shoes, a few clothes, very little food but stocked with whiskey, comic books and cherry bombs.
 If they needed food along the way, usually travelling several hundred miles a day, they would stop and pick up something not fit for most humans at gas stations along the way.
 And at each stop they would load up the toilets with enough cherry bombs to blow the porcelain amenities sky high as they drove away.

 They tore across the countryside on road trips now considered legendary in the world of rock and country music, Elvis continued to reminisce.
-They were road animals, half drunk, half loaded, angry beast that were flung from the stage at night back onto the American landscape to wreak havoc.
+They were road animals, half drunk, half loaded, angry beasts that were flung from the stage at night back onto the American landscape to wreak havoc.
 To those left in their wake, Elvis confessed that they must have looked like raving mad lunatics blowing up toilets across the land, setting fires by the road side from state to state, stealing televisions from hotel rooms and blaming the larceny on each other when the authorities were called.
 No one ever got into trouble because Elvis was the King.
 And that’s just the way it was.

 And to their amazement they swooned when he confirmed the vicious drinking and drunken rages of their other hero, that the stories were true, and now the good Johnny Cash had found his better angels and made them all proud.